SmartTokenLabs/token-negotiator/README.md

 # `token-negotiator`

-Token Negotiator provides the client gateway for web applications to connect user tokens from on or off chain sources, enabling developers to create build tokenised web experiences.
+Token Negotiator provides the gateway for web applications to connect with user tokens.

+Enabling developers to create bespoke tokenised web experiences from on and off chain sources.

 ## Usage